MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-planning.md

 &#171;  [**Previous:** Learn about the Always On VPN advanced features](always-on-vpn-adv-options.md)<br>
 &#187;  [**Next:** Step 2.
 Configure the Server Infrastructure](vpn-deploy-server-infrastructure.md)

-In this section, you start to plan and prepare your Always On VPN deployment.
+In this step, you start to plan and prepare your Always On VPN deployment.

 [!INCLUDE [always-on-vpn-standard-config-considerations-include](../../../includes/always-on-vpn-standard-config-considerations-include.md)]